Dark Side of the Ring: Production and release

 The series premiered on Viceland on April 10, 2019.

 On July 23, 2019, Dark Side of the Ring was renewed for a second season of 10 episodes, which premiered on March 24, 2020.
 Beginning with this season, the series became a co-production with Canadian broadcaster Bell Media for their Crave premium television and streaming service as part of their distribution pact with Vice.
 An aftershow hosted by Chris Gethard, Dark Side of the Ring: After Dark, was also added.

 On October 19, 2020, Dark Side of the Ring was renewed for a third season of 14 episodes, which premiered on May 6, 2021.
 Vice TV aired a talk show titled Dark Side Of The Ring: Confidential on March 9, 2021 with Conrad Thompson talking to series creators Evan Husney and Jason Eisener in a roundtable discussions on the first two seasons with never-before-seen moments, unanswered questions and secrets uncovered and talking speaking guests about what happened.

 A fourth season of ten episodes was announced on April 11, 2023, and premiered on May 30.
 The fifth season of ten episodes premiered on March 5, 2024.
 The sixth season premiered on March 25, 2025.
+The seventh season premiered on July 7, 2026.